calvo-jp/sfui-exploration/README.md

 - Harder to maintain due to the logic being explicit to particular requirements instead of being flexible (which chakra provides out-of-the-box) to cover most if not all of use-cases

-## Solution
+## Proposed Solution

-- Chakra which has a default HDS theme (This eliminates writing redundant global theme like input margin, padding, size, etc)
+- HDS theme as a library (This eliminates writing redundant global theme like input margin, padding, size, etc)
-- Focus on complex components which are not available in chakra currently rather than abstracting non complex ones (let users abstract it on app-level based on thier requirements like what they used to do)
+- Focus on complex components which are not available in chakra rather than abstracting non complex ones (let users abstract it on how they want to abstract it on app-level to match thier reqs)

-  These are the components which are in HDS but not in chakra, just yet.
+  These are the components which are in HDS but not in chakra at the time of writing.

   - Select (Custom)
   - MultiSelect